 The fastest way to find out if there’s room in your area is to fill in the 5-minute application.

-When you apply to become a rep, one of the first questions you’ll answer is your zip code.
+When you apply to become a rep, you’ll be asked for some basic information.

 - Eligibility to work in the US (at least 18 years old, no felonies or DUIs)

 - Willingness to drive up to 50 miles to pick up an item

 - Ability to lift at least 50 pounds by yourself or up to 100 pounds with a partner

 - Ability to store at least 10 large/bulky items

 - Smartphone and willingness to sell items online

 As a Sharetown rep, you’ll begin to get notified of or assigned pickups in your area.
 You’ll receive the location and customer’s contact information to coordinate timing for the pickup.

 Once you have the item, you’ll either drop it off at the predetermined donation destination and get paid, or prep it for resale.